 Source: EV Volumes

-In absolute terms, China remained the world’s largest EV market in 2018, with 2.3 million electric vehicles in active use.
+In absolute terms, China remained the world’s largest EV market, with 2.3 million electric vehicles in active use.
 To put that into perspective, that’s nearly half (45%) of the global stock of EVs.
 Europe and the US are relatively far behind with 1.2 and 1.1 million EVs respectively.

 But when it comes to relative terms, the situation in Europe is looking a lot more positive.
-While only 4% of China’s vehicles are electric, Norway is rapidly approaching the 50% mark with 46% of its new cars running on electricity in 2018.
+While only 5.2% of China’s vehicles are electric, Norway has 56% of its vehicles running on electricity in 2019.

-Sadly, though, the runners up Iceland and Sweden have only reached 17% and 8% EV penetration, respectively.
+The runners up Iceland and Netherlands have reached 25.5% and 15% EV penetration, respectively.

 Overall, the country by country development of EV sales and market share can be conveniently viewed in the graph below.